 1. Kelly Met Aaliyah When She Was 12 Years Old

 According to The Chicago Sun-Times, Kelly was introduced to Aaliyah Haughton when she was 12 years old.
-They met through her uncle, Barry Hankerson, who was a veteran in the music industry, having managed popular singers like Toni Braxton and Gladys Knight.
+They met through the latter’s uncle, Barry Hankerson, who previously managed popular singers like Toni Braxton and Gladys Knight.
 Hankerson also served as the executive producer on Kelly’s solo debut album 12 Play (1993), which spawned the hit singles “Bump N Grind” and “Your Body’s Callin.”

 In a 2012 interview with GQ, Kelly said the first thing that caught his eye was Aaliyah’s talent.
 “I heard first of all this soft voice, but very… a lot of charisma,” he said, “And I saw her as a star the minute I heard her sing and dance.
 Saw her dance.
 She wasn’t the greatest dancer, but the dance moves she was doing were different than the other dancers that I’ve seen on television.
 And I said, ‘This girl’s gonna be a star, whether I work with her or not.’ ”

-A romance quickly developed between the singers, and they were married in August 1994.
+A romance quickly developed between Kelly and Aaliyah, and they were married in August 1994.
 You can read the official marriage license below.

-They were married by the Rev. Nathan J. Edmond of Chicago, according to the marriage certificate they filed with the Cook County Clerk.
-Kelly was 28 at the time, and Aaliyah was 15.
-In order to marry, however, Aaliyah lied about her age, signing the marriage certificate as an 18-year-old.
+Kelly and Aaliyah were married by the Rev. Nathan J. Edmond of Chicago, per the marriage certificate.
+Kelly was 28 years old at the time, and Aaliyah was 15.
+In order to make the union legal, Aaliyah lied about her age and wrote that she was 18 on the marriage certificate.

-When GQ asked him to discuss the marriage, Kelly politely declined.
+When GQ asked about the marriage, Kelly politely declined.
 “Out of respect for her mother who’s sick and her father who’s passed, I will never have that conversation with anyone,” he said.
 “But I can tell you I loved her, I can tell you she loved me, we was very close.
 We were, you know, best best best best friends.”

 2. Kelly Wrote & Produced Aaliyah’s Debut Album ‘Age Ain’t Nothing But a Number’